Angels of Mons: Arthur Machen and the phantom bowmen

 A month or two later Machen received requests from the editors of parish magazines to reprint the story, which were granted.
-In the introduction to The Bowmen and Other Legends of the War (1915) Machen relates that an unnamed priest, the editor of one of these magazines, subsequently wrote to him asking if he would allow the story to be reprinted in pamphlet form, and if he would write a short preface giving sources for the story.
+In the introduction to The Bowmen and Other Legends of the War (1915), Machen relates that an unnamed priest, the editor of one of these magazines, subsequently wrote to him asking if he would allow the story to be reprinted in pamphlet form, and if he would write a short preface giving sources for the story.
 Machen replied that they were welcome to reprint but he could not give any sources for the story since he had none.
 The priest replied that Machen must be mistaken, that the "facts" of the story must be true, and that Machen had just elaborated on a true account.
 As Machen later said:

 Around that time variations of the story began to appear, told as authentic histories, including an account that told how the corpses of German soldiers had been found on the battlefield with arrow wounds.

-In "The Bowmen" Machen's soldier saw "a long line of shapes, with a shining about them."
-A Mr. A. P. Sinnett, writing in The Occult Review, stated that "those who could see said they saw 'a row of shining beings' between the two armies."
+In "The Bowmen", Machen's soldier saw "a long line of shapes, with a shining about them".
+A Mr. A. P. Sinnett, writing in The Occult Review, stated that "those who could see said they saw 'a row of shining beings' between the two armies".
 This led Machen to suggest that the bowmen of his story had become the Angels of Mons.
 This last point was challenged by Harold Begbie in his book: On the Side of the Angels: A Reply to Arthur Machen, London 1915.

+Phyllis Campbell's 1915 memoir Back to the Front: Experiences of a Nurse includes tales of soldiers' visions of Joan of Arc and the archangel Michael which were told to her while serving as a nurse on the front in France.
+The construction of the book has led some literary scholars to describe it as a "parallel work" to Machen's "The Bowmen".